 In Aihole, the Durga temple (6th century), Ladh Khan temple (450), Meguti temple (634), Hucchimalli and Huccappayya temples (5th century), Badami Cave Temples (600) are examples of early Chalukyan art.
 The splendid temples at Pattadakal were commissioned by Vikramaditya II (740).
 Here the Virupakshaand Mallikarjuna (740), Sangameswara (725) and a Jain temple are in the Dravidian style while Jambulinga, Kasivisweswara and Galaganatha (740) are in the Northern nagara style.
 The Papanatha (680) temple shows an attempt to combine the Northern and Southern styles.

 According to certain art reviewers, the Badami Chalukya style is a "prayaga" or meeting of formal trends of architecture, the dravida and nagara.
 The temples were a result of religious zeal and intensity of reason.

-The Hindu caste system was prevalent and the administration recognized prostitution.
+Society: The Hindu caste system was prevalent and the administration recognized prostitution.
 Some kings preserved concubines (Ganikas) who were given much respect; sati was perhaps absent as widows like Vinayavathi and Vijayanka are mentioned in account.
 Devadasis' were present in temples.
 Sage Bharata's Natyashastra the precursor to Bharatanatyam, the dance of South India was popular as seen in many sculptures and mentioned in inscriptions.
 Women benefit from political power in administration.
 Queens Vijayanka, a renowned Sanskrit poetess, Kumkumadevi, the younger sister of Vijayaditya and Lokamahadevi, queen of Vikramaditya II who fought wars position as examples.